Computer multitasking: Memory protection

 Essential to any multitasking system is to safely and effectively share access to system resources.
 Access to memory must be strictly managed to ensure that no process can inadvertently or deliberately read or write to memory locations outside the process's address space.
 This is done for the purpose of general system stability and data integrity, as well as data security.

 In general, memory access management is a responsibility of the operating system kernel, in combination with hardware mechanisms that provide supporting functionalities, such as a memory management unit (MMU).
 If a process attempts to access a memory location outside its memory space, the MMU denies the request and signals the kernel to take appropriate actions; this usually results in forcibly terminating the offending process.
 Depending on the software and kernel design and the specific error in question, the user may receive an access violation error message such as "segmentation fault".

 In a well designed and correctly implemented multitasking system, a given process can never directly access memory that belongs to another process.
 An exception to this rule is in the case of shared memory; for example, in the System V inter-process communication mechanism the kernel allocates memory to be mutually shared by multiple processes.
 Such features are often used by database management software such as PostgreSQL.

 Inadequate memory protection mechanisms, either due to flaws in their design or poor implementations, allow for security vulnerabilities that may be potentially exploited by malicious software.

 Memory swapping

 Use of a swap file or swap partition is a way for the operating system to provide more memory than is physically available by keeping portions of the primary memory in secondary storage.
 While multitasking and memory swapping are two completely unrelated techniques, they are very often used together, as swapping memory allows more tasks to be loaded at the same time.
 Typically, a multitasking system allows another process to run when the running process hits a point where it has to wait for some portion of memory to be reloaded from secondary storage.

 Programming

-Processes that are entirely independent are not much trouble to program in a multitasking environment.
-Most of the complexity in multitasking systems comes from the need to share computer resources between tasks and to synchronize the operation of co-operating tasks.

-Various concurrent computing techniques are used to avoid potential problems caused by multiple tasks attempting to access the same resource.

-Bigger systems were sometimes built with a central processor(s) and some number of I/O processors, a kind of asymmetric multiprocessing.

 Over the years, multitasking systems have been refined.
 Modern operating systems generally include detailed mechanisms for prioritizing processes, while symmetric multiprocessing has introduced new complexities and capabilities.